eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     It is measured in milliseconds.

 ``CONFIG_BIG_ENDIANNESS=<bool>``
-    This value must correspond with the memory endianness of the device in which the *Client* is running.
+    This value must correspond to the memory endianness of the device in which the *Client* is running.
     `FALSE` implies that the machine is little endian and `TRUE` implies big endian.

 ``CONFIG_UDP_TRANSPORT_MTU=<number>``